ob-d/TRUE.Name.Of.God/3.Creation/A.md

         everpossible

 # The Tree Of Life
-        as they ride through the garden of the universe, to enjoy the beauty of creation,
+        As they ride through the garden of the universe, to enjoy the beauty of creation,
         and receive the bliss of experiencing it.
         So God said to the neuron: